Condominium: United States

 Over the past several decades, the residential condominium industry has been booming in some metropolitan areas, such as Miami, San Francisco, Seattle, Boston, Chicago, Austin, Los Angeles, and New York City.
 However, in recent years, supply within the condo industry has caught up with demand, and sales have slowed.
 It is now in a slowdown phase.

 An alternative form of ownership, popular in parts of the U.S. but found also in other common law jurisdictions, is housing cooperative, also known as "company share" or "co-op".
 A Housing Cooperative is where the building has an associated legal company and ownership of shares gives the right to a lease for the residence of a unit.
 Another form is ground rent (solarium) in which a single landlord retains ownership of the land (solum) but leases the surface rights (superficies) which renew in perpetuity or over a very long term.
-This is comparable to a civil-law emphyteusis, except that emphyteusis shifts the duties of up-keep and making improvements onto the renter.

 In the U.S., there are several different styles of condominium complexes.
 For example, a garden condominium complex consists of low-rise buildings built with landscaped grounds surrounding them.
 A townhouse condominium complex consists of multi-floor semi-detached homes.
 In condominium townhouses, the purchaser owns only the interior, while the building itself is owned by a condominium corporation.
 The corporation is jointly owned by all the owners and charges them fees for general maintenance and major repairs.
 Freehold townhouses are exclusively owned, without any condominium aspects.
 In the U.S., this type of ownership is called fee simple.